Facebook is Pushing Its Data-tracking Onavo VPN Within Its Main Mobile App - Slashdot

 Who could have predicted that Facebook would want to spy on people?!
 No, I wouldn't have guessed it to be untrustworthy, and you wouldn't have guessed either!
 Now if you'll excuse me, I'll go back to using something safe: my Google VPN (unless someone tells me that the FBI's VPN service is better).

 Better than no VPN?
-(Score:4, Informative)
+(Score:5, Informative)

 I don't know what would be worse.
 No VPN, or a "free" VPN from a place doing heavy package analyzing.
 On one hand, I've seen Wi-Fi machinations, be it HTTP intercepts, attempts to get the device to accept an untrusted key as a trusted root CA, and other stuff, so any VPN would be useful to deter that.
 On the other hand, FB isn't someone whom I would trust to be a privacy provider.